Design, Environment

 For decades, the aluminum can has been the poster child for the argument that the answer to post-consumer waste is simple: just recycle it.

-The mounds of unrecycled garbage that continue to loiter on our shorelines between dips in the sea have since exposed the wishful thinking behind this argument.
+The mounds of unrecycled garbage that continue to loiter on our shorelines between carefree dips in the sea have since exposed the wishful thinking behind this argument.
 But aluminum cans, at least, provided a shining example of how things might have been.
 They’re infinitely recyclable — they have no extraneous content that requires sorting and separation, and new cans can be made without the addition of virgin material.
 Their aluminum content is nearly pure, and valuable enough to provide incentive for recycling.
 They’re lighter than glass, saving energy in transport.
 And consumers seem to love them.

 Plastic water bottles and laminated drink boxes are loved and lightweight, too.
 But when their engineered, multi-material carcasses try to pass themselves off as recyclable, the aluminum can just laughs and shakes its head.
 It’s owned recyclable since before drink boxes were born.